-An alias is a way to disguise another Microsoft 365 email address.
-Everything sent to an alias email address is actually received in the primary email account's inbox.
+An alias is a way to receive email without exposing your Microsoft 365 email address.
+All emails sent to your alias address go into your primary email account’s inbox.

 Aliases can diversify a single email account without having to pay for multiple inboxes.
 You can create up to 400 aliases for the same email account.

 To learn more about aliases, select a question to see its answer:

 - Will I see emails in my inbox addressed to my alias?